ctools/ctools/doc/source/users/reference_manual/ctulimit.rst

 By default a confidence level of 95% is used, but this level can be adjusted using the hidden ``confidence`` parameter.

-ctulimit writes the differential upper flux limit at a given reference energy (specified by the hidden parameter ``eref``) and the integrated upper flux limit (specified by the hidden parameters ``emin`` and ``emax``) into the log file.
+:ref:`ctulimit` writes the differential upper flux limit at a given reference energy (specified by the hidden parameter ``eref``) and the integrated upper flux limit (specified by the hidden parameters ``emin`` and ``emax``) into the log file.